writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 - Name included in welcome announcement in email newsletters and social media
 - Display 2 promotional (“Swag”) item on the conference swag table (provided by sponsor)
 - Two featured job postings in our Newsletter (2,500 subscribers)
-- A booth at the job fair
+- A table at the job fair

 The **Publisher** package costs **$4,000**.